The ‘one (1) page lease agreement’ is a contract that is entered into between a landlord and a tenant. Technically.

 Some of the areas inspected are criminal records, credit background checks, employment, and income levels.
 They are the ones that form the bedrock upon which the suitability of a tenant applicant is assessed.

-- Name and address of the property concerned
+- The premises: The property and address of the subject being leased

-- Security deposit (amount of money held in trust throughout the period of occupancy)
+- Security deposit: The amount of money held in trust throughout the period of occupancy

-- Landlord’s agent who may act on his behalf when he is absent or out of touch
+- Landlord’s agent: The person who may act on his behalf when he is absent or out of touch.

 - Who settles the utility expenses like water, power, internet connectivity, garbage disposal, sewerage, and gas?